Roxette: 2024–present: Live reformation and musical

 On 2 May 2024, Gessle announced the live reformation of Roxette.
-With Lena Philipsson taking over on lead vocals, the band will tour Australia and South Africa from February 2025.
+With Lena Philipsson taking over on lead vocals, the band toured Australia and South Africa from February 2025.
 A 3-CD box set of ROX RMX (Remixes from the Roxette Vaults) was released in September 2024.
-A musical titled Joyride the Musical, based on Roxette's music and Jane Fallon's book Got You Back, will run at Malmö Opera from September 2024 until April 2025.
+A musical titled Joyride the Musical, based on Roxette's music and Jane Fallon's book Got You Back, ran at Malmö Opera from September 2024 until April 2025.